westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ...
 ```

-The device file descriptor `fd` must be open for writing for this command to
+The device file descriptor `fd` must be open for writing in order for this command to succeed.
-succeed.

 The  command line utility [`blkzone`](../projects/util-linux.md#blkzone) uses
 the *BLKRESETZONE* command to implement its *reset* functionality.

 ### Opening, Closing and Finishing Zones

-Explicitely opening a zone or a range of zones can be done using the
+Explicitly opening a zone or a range of zones can be done using the
 *BLKOPENZONE* command.
 This command uses the same arguments as the
 *BLKRESETZONE* command.
-It takes a pointer to a data structure `blk_zone_range`
+It takes a pointer to a data structure `blk_zone_range`,
-which must specifies the range of zones to operate on.
+which specifies the range of zones to operate on.

 Closing a zone is done using the command *BLKCLOSEZONE*.
-Finishing a zone, that
+Finishing a zone--that
-is transitioning the zone to the *full* condition (`BLK_ZONE_COND_FULL`), is
+is, transitioning the zone to the *full* condition (`BLK_ZONE_COND_FULL`), is
 done using the *BLKFINISHZONE* command.
-Both of these commands also take as an
+Both of these commands also take as
-argument a pointer to a `blk_zone_range` data structure to specify the range of
-zones to operate on.
+arguments a pointer to the `blk_zone_range` data structure to specify the range of zones to operate on.

 The *BLKOPENZONE*, *BLKCLOSEZONE* and *BLKFINISHZONE* commands were introduced
-with kernel version 5.5.0.
+in kernel version 5.5.0.

 ### Zone Size and Number of Zones

-Linux&reg; kernel version 4.20 introduced two new additional commands to obtain
+Linux&reg; kernel version 4.20 introduced two new commands: one to obtain
-a zoned device zone size (`BLKGETZONESZ`) and the total number of zones of the
-device (`BLKGETNRZONES`).
-Both commands take a pointer to an unsigned 32-bits
-integer variable as argument where the zone size value or the number of zones
-will be returned.
-The following sample C code illustrates the use of these
+a zoned device's zone size (`BLKGETZONESZ`), and one to obtain the total number of zones of the device (`BLKGETNRZONES`).
+Both commands take a pointer to an unsigned 32-bit integer variable as an argument, and the zone-size value or the number of zones will be returned.
+The following sample C code illustrates the use of these commands.
-commands.

 ```c
 #include <linux/blkzoned.h>